Trivadis/plsql-cop-cli/README.md

 Please note that db\* CODECOP applies by default a filter to support the following file extensions: `.sql`, `.prc`, `.fnc`, `.pks`, `.pkb`, `.trg`, `.vw`, `.tps`, `.tpb`, `.tbp`, `.plb`, `.pls`, `.rcv`, `.spc`, `.typ`, `.aqt`, `.aqp`, `.ctx`, `.dbl`, `.tab`, `.dim`, `.snp`, `.con`, `.collt`, `.seq`, `.syn`, `.grt`, `.sp`, `.spb`, `.sps`, `.pck`, `.md`, `.mdown`.
 To process other or additional file extensions, you must pass your own filter expression.

 The value of all options will be included in the output files and on the console output.

+Guideline checks can be disabled when implementing a validator.
+When the `skip` option is not defined then all disabled guideines are skipped.
+To enable all checks pass `skip=none`.

 ## Issues
 Please file your bug reports, enhancement requests, questions and other support requests within [Github's issue tracker](https://help.github.com/articles/about-issues/).